LHNCBC/skr-semrepjava/README.md

 Please specify the following options:

---inputformat=? (either "dir" or "singlefile") --inputtextformat=? (either "plaintext" or "medline") --inputpath=? (the input directory path or single file path) --outputpath=? (the output directory name or a file name) --outputFormat=? ("human-readable" or "brat" or "plain" or "xml") --includes=? (optional, whether to include addition infos in the output, can be "chunk" or "tag")
+--inputformat=? (either "dir" or "singlefile") --inputtextformat=? (either "plaintext" or "medline" or "medlinexml") --inputpath=? (the input directory path or single file path) --outputpath=? (the output directory name or a file name) --outputFormat=? ("human-readable" or "brat" or "simplified" or "json") --includes=? (optional, whether to include addition infos in the output, can be "chunk" or "tag")

 e.g. to test with plaintext: